ImperialDesSoc/handbook/source/assessment.rst

 The Mitigating Circumstances Panel meet threes time a year:

-- Second week of T2 (for T1-related cases)
+- Second week of Term 2 (for Term-1-related cases)
-- Second week of T3 (for T2-related cases)
+- Second week of Term 3 (for Term-2-related cases)
-- First week of Summer holidays (for T3-cases)
+- First week of Summer holidays (for Term-3-related cases)

 You will hear the Panel’s decision within five working days of the panel meeting.